ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Abstracting States, Time, and Causal Processes

 \paragraph{Causal Processes: Formalization.} Abstract world models are equipped with a set of causal processes $\mathcal{L}$.
-Each causal process $L \in \mathcal{L}$ is defined by a \textbf{schema} tuple, $\langle \textsc{Par}, C, O, E, W, p^{\text{delay}} \rangle$: \begin{itemize} \item \textsc{Par} is a list of typed variables present in the condition or effect of the process (``parameters''). \item $C$ is the \textit{condition at start}, a set of atoms that must be true for the process to be activated. \item $O$ is the \textit{condition overall}, a set of atoms that must remain true throughout the process's duration. \item $E$ is the \textit{effect}, an add and a delete set of atoms describing the state change upon completion. \item $W\in \mathbb{R}$ (``weight'') quantifies how likely the effect will happen when the conditions are satisfied. \item $p^{\text{delay}}$ is a probability distribution over the delay between the process's activation and effect. \end{itemize} Endogenous processes further include a skill $c \in \mathcal{C}$.
+Each causal process $L \in \mathcal{L}$ is defined by a \textbf{schema} tuple, $\langle \textsc{Par}, C, O, E, W, p^{\text{delay}} \rangle$ (see \cref{fig:representation_overview}, top right, for concrete schema examples), where: \begin{itemize} \item \textsc{Par} (parameters) is a list of typed variables present in the condition or effect of the process. \item $C$ is the \textit{condition at start}, a set of atoms that must be true for the process to be activated. \item $O$ is the \textit{condition overall}, a set of atoms that must remain true throughout the process's duration. \item $E$ is the \textit{effect}, an add and a delete set of atoms describing the state change upon completion. \item $W\in \mathbb{R}$ (log strength) quantifies how likely the effect will happen when the conditions are satisfied. \item $p^{\text{delay}}$ is a probability distribution over the delay between the process's activation and effect (\Cref{app:priors-and-distributions}). \end{itemize} Endogenous processes further include a skill $c \in \mathcal{C}$.
 A schema is instantiated into a \textbf{ground causal process} $\underline{L}=\langle \underline{\textsc{Par}}, \underline{C}, \underline{O}, \underline{E}, W, p^{\text{delay}} \rangle$ (and optionally $\underline{c}$) by substituting its parameters with specific objects.
-For example, the endogenous process \texttt{SwitchBurnerOn} (\Cref{fig:representation_overview}) has parameters \texttt{?robot} and \texttt{?burner}.
+For example, the endogenous process \texttt{SwitchBurnerOn} has parameters \texttt{?robot} and \texttt{?burner}.
 Its condition $C$ requires that the burner is off and the robot's hand is free.
 Once executed, its effect $E$ (the burner being on) occurs after a delay sampled from $p^{\text{delay}}$.

-\textbf{Interdependence of state abstraction and causal processes.} The right abstractions depend on downstream tasks, as our goal is generalization to unseen planning problems.
+\paragraph{Interdependence of state abstraction and causal processes.} The right abstractions depend on downstream tasks, as our goal is generalization to unseen planning problems.
 Tasks demanding a more detailed state abstraction will generally require modeling more temporal dynamics.
 This couples the causal processes to the state abstraction.